erlzhang/erl.im/_posts/2018-09-08-gitbook-made-of-jekyll-en.md

 lang: en
 code: true
 ref: multibooks
+excerpt: I don't think I can express my thought by a blog completely.
+I can use it to record some fragments conveniently.
+However, I can't put my novels and books, which contain multiple articles of one topic, in it perfectly.
 ---
 I don't think I can express my thought by a blog completely.
 I can use it to record some fragments conveniently.
 However, I can't put my novels and books, which contain multiple articles of one topic, in it perfectly.